HealthML/Math4ML/_sources/chapter_calculus/jacobian.md

-## The Jacobian
+# The Jacobian

-The **Jacobian** of $f : \mathbb{R}^n \to \mathbb{R}^m$ is a matrix of first-order partial derivatives:
+The **Jacobian** of $f : \mathbb{R}^n \to \mathbb{R}^m$ is a matrix of first-order partial derivatives of functions $f$ with multiple outputs:

 $$\mathbf{J}_f = \begin{bmatrix}
     \frac{\partial f_1}{\partial x_1} & \dots & \frac{\partial f_1}{\partial x_n} \\